SeisComP3/seiscomp3/src/trunk/apps/processing/scevent/plugins/events/regioncheck/descriptions/scevent_regioncheck.rst

 .. note::

    :ref:`scevent` stops
-   if the *evrc* plug-in is loaded but :confval:`rc.regions` is not defined.
+   if the *evrc* plugin is loaded but :confval:`rc.regions` is not defined.

 Activate :confval:`rc.readEventTypeFromBNA` and add the eventType key-value pair to the header of the :ref:`BNA polygon <sec-evrc-bna>` if the event type shall be read from the BNA polygon.